Scubber/macOS-Dotfiles/README.md

 ### What does this do?

-- Show hidden files/folders, restart finder
+- Show hidden files/folders, restart Finder
 - Installs `XCode CLI Tools`
 - Allows macOS apps from unidentified developers
 - Installs `brew`